djay/covidthailand/README.md

 - Downloads: [Download JSON](https://github.com/djay/covidthailand/wiki/tests_by_area), [Download CSV](https://github.com/djay/covidthailand/wiki/tests_by_area.csv)
    - Start: e.g "2021-04-06"
    - End: e.g "2021-04-13"
-   - Pos Area {1-13} - Positive public test results
+   - Pos Area {1-13} - Positive test results
-   - Tests Area {1-13} - Total public tests (PCR)
+   - Tests Area {1-13} - Total tests (PCR)
 - Notes:
   - not all periods are a week
-  - data seems to exclude private tests and non-PCR tests (likely used in some proactive testing)
+  - data seems to exclude non-PCR tests (likely used in some proactive testing)
-  - There is missing file so 1 weeks data is not shown
+  - There is missing files so some weeks data are not shown
-  - The example graphs shown have been extrapolated using daily totals from the Public test daily data below
+  - The example graphs shown have been extrapolated using daily totals from the test daily data

 ## Cases Types and PUI counts (Daily Situation Reports)